Hannah-Moon/Hannah-Moon/README.md

 ## Hello!
 I am Hannah. 👋

-I am a Software Engineer and Human-Computer Interaction(HCI)/Human-Centered Design(HCD) strategist in 🇺🇸.
-I am adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.
+I am a Software Engineer and Human-Computer Interaction(HCI) and Product strategist in 🇺🇸.
+I am adept at blending business, software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users in complex environments, whether they are consumers or internal stakeholders.

-I employ different technologies and methods to create an enchanting user experience where humans and technologies can interact and empower each other.
+I employ different business strategies, technologies, and methods to create winning business solutions where humans and technologies can interact and empower each other.